Graphical combinatorics and a distributive law for modular operads: Graphs and their morphisms

 \subsection{Graph-like diagrams and Feynman graphs}

+Roughly speaking, a graph consists of a finite set of vertices $V$ and a finite set of connections $\widetilde E$, together with an incidence relation: if $\widetilde E$ is the set of orbits of a set $E$ under an involution $\tau$, then the incidence is a partial function $E \pto V$ that attaches connections to vertices.
 In this paper, all graphs are finite, and may have loops, parallel edges, and loose ends (ports).
-Roughly speaking, a graph consists of a finite set of vertices $V$, and a finite set of connections $\widetilde E$, together with an incidence relation: if $\widetilde E$ is the orbit space of a set $E$ under an involution $\tau$, then the incidence is a partial function $E \pto V$ that attaches connections to vertices.

 \begin{ex} Section 15 of \cite{BB17} provides a nice overview of various graph definitions that appear in the operad literature.
 The definition that is perhaps most familiar is that found in, for example, \cite{GK98} and \cite{BM08}.
 There, a graph $G$ is described by sets $V$ of vertices and $E$ of edges, an involution $\hat \tau\colon E \to E$, and an incidence function $\hat t\colon E \to V$.
 The ports of $G$ are the fixed points of the involution $\hat \tau$.
 A formal exceptional edge graph $\eta$ is also allowed.
 Morphisms $\eta \to G$ are choices $\{* \} \to E$ of elements of $E$. \end{ex}